AbidBiswas/AWS-Certified-SysOps-Administrator-Associate/README.md

 For practical example:
 [![Watch the video](https://img.youtube.com/vi/kzLRxVgos2M/0.jpg)](https://youtu.be/kzLRxVgos2M)
 ## ✅ How to change EC2 instance type
-Suppose we need more storage and cpu and we have to change the instance type.
+Suppose, we need more storage and cpu.
+For that we have to change the instance type.
 ![image](https://github.com/user-attachments/assets/d1fb53aa-c142-4e84-aa60-7f284ed9a781)

 ![image](https://github.com/user-attachments/assets/4d6e9bca-c436-4940-93b2-1162527fda14)